NCAS-CMS/cf-python/CONTRIBUTING.md

   * *backwards-compatible* changes to the API, such as
     - introducing a *new* function or method;
     - introducing a *new* keyword parameter;
-    - introducing *new* permitted values of a keyword parameter;
+    - introducing a *new* permitted value of a keyword parameter;
   * changes to required versions of the dependencies;
   * bug fixes;
   * changes to the documentation;